*Paid collaboration with Bassetts Vitamins

 Littlest is still working on his fine drawing skills but you can see his interpretation of an explosion of orange and green fruit and vegetables above.

 Six-year-old Little Man O tells me the vitamins are chewy and juicy and taste “really really fruity” and “they smell amazing”.

-He said it was like orange juice, carrot and satsumas all rolled into one and dancing around and so that’s what he drew.
+He said it was like orange juice, carrot and satsumas all rolled into one and dancing around and so that’s what he drew

-They’ve realised it’s about more than just the taste though.
-They love the back of the packet which shows a squidgy person detailing the benefits of all the vitamins and minerals to different areas of the body.
+They’ve realized it’s about more than just the taste though.
+They love the back of the packet which shows a squidgy person detailing the benefits of all the vitamins to different areas of the body.
 There’s Vitamin D which helps support healthy teeth and to help absorb calcium for bone growth; Vitamin C which helps support the immune system; Vitamin A which helps support normal skin and vision.

 As Little O concluded: “It’s good for every part of us.”

 Omega-3 + Multivitamins Orange Flavour pastilles cost RRP £5.50 for a pack of 30 pastilles.